 Central Hudson evaluates individual make-ready projects on five key criteria: accessibility, station maturity, plug type, future proofing costs, and location capacity.
 If a proposed project meets the requirements for all criteria, the project will be eligible for an incentive covering up to 90% of eligible make-ready costs.
-If the proposed project does not meet the criteria for accessibility or plug type, the project may be eligible for an incentive covering up to 50% of the make-ready costs.
-Projects that meet certain criteria may receive up to 100% of eligible make-ready costs.
+If the proposed project does not meet the criteria for accessibility or plug type, the project may be eligible for an incentive covering up to 50% of the make-ready costs Projects located within Disadvantaged Communities may receive up to 100% of eligible make-ready costs.
 Table 1 below outlines project criteria and incentive levels.

-Table 1: Make-Ready Program Incentive Criteria
+Table 1: LDMRP Incentive Criteria

-Table 1: Make-Ready Program Incentive Criteria Incentive Level Eligible Project Criteria Up to 100% Publicly available DCFC projects with standardized plug types located within Disadvantaged Communities or Disadvantaged Community Zones.
-Publicly available DCFC projects with proprietary plug types that also include an equal number of standardized plugs of an equal or greater charging capacity to the proprietary plugs located within Disadvantaged Communities, as applicable.
+Table 1.
+Lottlid Meditive Citetia Incentive Level Eligible Project Criteria Up to 100% Publicly available DCFC projects with standardized plug types located within Disadvantaged Communities (DAC) or Disadvantaged Community Zones, as applicable.
+Publicly available DCFC projects with proprietary plug types that also include an equal number of standardized plugs of an equal or greater charging capacity to the proprietary plugs located within DACs, as applicable.
 L2 projects located at eligible multi-unit dwellings (MUD).
-L2 curbside projects within or adjacent to a Disadvantaged Community.
+L2 curbside projects within or adjacent to a DAC.
 Up to 90% Publicly available L2 and DCFC projects with standardized plug types.
 Publicly available L2 and DCFC projects with proprietary plugs that also have an equal or greater number of standardized plugs of an equal or greater charging capacity to the proprietary plugs.
 Includes municipal pay-to-park locations and free parking offered while charging.
 Up to 50% Non-public L2 and DCFC projects, such as workplaces or MUDs with restricted access and privately owned pay-to-park lots that require payment for parking while charging.
 Public and non-public L2 and DCFC projects with proprietary plugs that do not include an equal or greater number of standardized plugs of an equal or greater charging capacity to the proprietary plugs.

-Table 1 is provided for illustrative purposes.
-Central Hudson reserves the right to make determinations regarding incentive-level eligibility based on its best interpretation of the proposed project and available information at the time of review.
+Table is provided for illustrative purposes.
+Individual utilities reserve the right to make determinations regarding incentive-level eligibility based on their best interpretation of the proposed project and available information at the time of review.
 Customers are responsible for charger costs, annual maintenance cost, and ongoing electricity costs.